How to translate Hestia theme using TranslatePress?

 Next, go to Settings → TranslatePress to configure the basic settings.

-The first order of business is to select the default language of your website.
+The first order of business is to select your website's default language.
 Most likely, that setting is already correct.
 If not, choose the right language.

 Next, in the Add Languages section, add a new language to your website.